Wigan is a town and metropolitan borough in Greater Manchester, England.

 Current Population Statistics

-The table below shows population statistics for Wigan between 2011 and 2020 split by age group.
+The table below shows the population statistics for Wigan in recent years, split by age group.

 |Population Aged 0 to 15||Population Aged 0 to 15 %||Population Aged 16 to 64||Population Aged 16 to 64 %||Population Aged 65+||Population Aged 65+ %|